smoeding/puppet-openssl/README.md

 ### Install Root CA certificates by default

-If you want to provide certain Root CA certificates by default, you can add a class parameter containing the list of certificate names:
+If you want to provide certain Root or intermediate CA certificates by default, you can add a class parameter containing the list of certificate names:

 ``` puppet
 class { 'openssl':